 Auto-Destruct artists ‘in conversation’

-In a special finissage event for Auto-Destruct at Cross Lane Projects, we welcome two of the exhibition’s curators – Stacie McCormick and Pascal Rousson – whose work is included in the show, and who will be in conversation with fellow Auto-Destruct artists Lee Holden and Jay Price (work pictured).
+In a special finissage event for Auto-Destruct at Cross Lane Projects, we welcome two of the exhibition’s curators – Stacie McCormick and Pascal Rousson – whose work is included in the show, and who will be in conversation with fellow Auto-Destruct artist Lee Holden (work pictured).

-A great opportunity to learn more about the work of all four artists as well as the ideas behind the exhibition.
+A great opportunity to learn more about the work of these artists as well as the ideas behind the exhibition.

 Saturday 31 August